Colorado judge rejects plea deal for funeral director who acknowledged abusing 191 corpses

 As the gruesome count grew, Jon and Carie Hallford were also defrauding the federal government out of nearly $900,000 in pandemic relief aid.

-With the money from families and the federal government, the Hallfords bought ritzy items from stores like Tiffany & Co., a GMC Yukon and Infiniti worth $120,000 combined, laser body sculpting and $31,000 in cryptocurrency.
+With the money from families and the federal government, the Hallfords bought luxury goods, a GMC Yukon and Infiniti worth $120,000 combined and $31,000 in cryptocurrency.

 In 2023, a putrid smell poured from the building and the police turned up.
 Investigators swarmed the building, donning hazmat suits and painstakingly extracting the bodies.
 Hallford and his wife were arrested in Oklahoma, where Jon Hallford had family, more than a month later.